 To use it, students must be connected to the internet with the Google Chrome Browser on Windows, MacOS or Chromebook devices.
 They can work on an iPad, tablet, or mobile phone.
 Voice Typing is also available on Google Android devices.

 Dragon Naturally Speaking works most effectively in Microsoft products including Word and Outlook.
 It works for the Google Suite including Gmail.
 It learns your speech and it continues to build your vocabulary and learn your idiosyncratic delivery as you use it.

 Dictation lets you use speech-to-text to author content in Office with a microphone and reliable internet connection.
 The dictation feature is only available to Microsoft 365 subscribers.

 Windows 10 Speech Recognition is free.
-It is turned on from the Control Panel (search for it, or right click the Start button and select it), then click on Ease of Access, and you will see the option to "start speech recognition".
+It is turned on from the Control Panel (search for it, or right-click the Start button and select it), then click on Ease of Access, and you will see the option to "start speech recognition".

 Text-to-speech (TTS) tools read digital text aloud from web pages, Google docs, Word and Pages documents.
 TTS tools work on computers, smartphones, and tablets.

 TTS tools are particularly helpful for students experiencing difficulties reading as a result of visual impairments, dyslexia, and cognitive fatigue as a result of learning difficulties.
 They provide a multisensory reading experience that combines seeing with hearing, words are highlighted as they are read aloud allowing students to see and hear text at the same time.
 They support writing and editing by enabling students to listen to their own work.
-Usually TTS tools can be adjusted to meet the needs of the user, reading speed can be sped up or slowed down.
+Usually, TTS tools can be adjusted to meet the needs of the user, and reading speed can be sped up or slowed down.